Federalism: In relation to conflict

 It has been argued that federalism and other forms of territorial autonomy are a useful way to structure political systems in order to prevent violence among different groups within countries because it allows certain groups to legislate at the subnational level.
 Some scholars have suggested, however, that federalism can divide countries and result in state collapse because it creates proto-states.
-Still others have shown that federalism is only divisive when it lacks mechanisms that encourage political parties to compete across regional boundaries.
+Others still have shown that federalism is only divisive when it lacks mechanisms that encourage political parties to compete across regional boundaries.

 Federalism is sometimes viewed in the context of international negotiation as "the best system for integrating diverse nations, ethnic groups, or combatant parties, all of whom may have cause to fear control by an overly powerful center".
 However, those skeptical of federal prescriptions sometimes believe that increased regional autonomy can lead to secession or dissolution of the nation.
 In Syria, for example, federalization proposals have failed in part because "Syrians fear that these borders could turn out to be the same as the ones that the fighting parties have currently carved out."